 “Aim for a fist size of protein like eggs, salmon, chicken, edamame or tofu; another fist of complex carbohydrates like brown rice, chickpeas, lentils, quinoa or sourdough bread; and two to three fist sizes of vegetables.”

 Snacking can also be stress-induced.
-“95 percent of serotonin (the happy hormone) is made in our gastrointestinal tract and not only does insulin help transport sugar into our cells, it helps carry serotonin to our brain.
+“95 percent of serotonin (the happy hormone) is made in our gastrointestinal tract and not only does insulin help transport sugar into our cells, but it also helps carry serotonin to our brain.
 During moments of stress, the transportation of serotonin to the brain is impacted, and sugar cravings are triggered as a means of increasing the amount of insulin available to help transport more serotonin to the brain,” Ali says.
 This is why we find ourselves constantly snacking when we are under a lot of stress.

 Combatting stress-driven snacking is trickier than balancing blood sugar levels.
-Ali suggests managing the stress head on.
+Ali suggests managing the stress head-on.
 She suggests incorporating mindfulness techniques or exercises like yoga into your day to reduce stress.
 It is also worth supporting your digestive health, too.
 “A healthy balance of beneficial bacteria is essential for optimal serotonin production,” Ali says.
 A twofold approach of a diet rich in probiotic food (for example, fermented foods like kombucha and kimchi) or supplements is the best course of action here.

 Stop snacking in its tracks